spiral/docs/core/container.md

     }
 }
 ```
-You can always destruct signleton by using `Container::removeBinding()` method.
+You can always destruct singleton by using `Container::removeBinding()` method.
 ```php
 Container::removeBinding('Test'); //No more Test instance
 ```